The Man Upstairs (short story collection): "In Alcala"

 In this particularly serious story, Rutherford Maxwell, an English writer, works for the New Asiatic Bank in New York.
 He lives in an apartment building called Alcala, where the chorus girl Peggy Norton also lives.
 She is friendly, though she thinks Rutherford's name is too long and nicknames him George.
 Rutherford is in a relationship with a girl back in England, whose photograph is on his mantelpiece.
-Peggy knows this and flirts with him anyway, but he intends to just be her friend.
+Peggy knows this and flirts with him anyway, though he intends to be her friend not her lover.

 Rutherford tells Peggy about his dream of living in rural England, while Peggy says she prefers New York.
 Nonetheless, she is jealous of the girl in Rutherford's photograph, Alice Halliday, and starts sobbing.
 She quickly leaves and later apologizes.
 For a while, she is away performing in Chicago, and Rutherford finds himself lonely and lacking creative inspiration.
 Peggy finally returns, and, happy to see her, he treats her to supper.
 She suggests he make one of his stories into a play by tailoring the lead role to fit the actor Winfield Knight, whom she used to know.
 In a taxi, Peggy cries again, and Rutherford embraces her and kisses her.
 Back at Alcala, there is a letter for him, with familiar handwriting, and Rutherford composes himself.

 Peggy helps Rutherford make the lead role suit Winfield.
 Winfield is delighted with the part.
 Late on opening night, Rutherford tells Peggy about the play's great success.
 He thanks Peggy for her help.
 She supposes Rutherford will return to England soon, now that he has become successful.
 However, Rutherford now wishes to stay with Peggy and asks her to marry him.
 Peggy refuses.
 She implies that she partially lives off the money of men like Winfield, and is in such a relationship now.
 Rutherford does not hold this against her.
 She reminds Rutherford that his real happiness lies in England, and says he would regret staying with her in New York.
 She kisses him on the forehead and leaves.
 Rutherford picks up the photograph of Alice and looks at it by the window.
 A shaft of sunlight falls upon it.